Enter

 The businessman carefully adjusted his tie before heading into the meeting, making sure it was perfectly knotted.
 El empresario ajustó con cuidado su corbata antes de dirigirse a la reunión, asegurándose de que estuviera perfectamente atada.

-2. A social or business relationship.
+2. a social or business relationship.

 The CEO's tie to the company's founding family was still strong, despite the recent changes in management.
 La conexión del CEO con la familia fundadora de la empresa seguía siendo fuerte, a pesar de los recientes cambios en la dirección.

-3. Equality of score in a contest.
+3. equality of score in a contest.

 The game ended in a tie, with both teams scoring 3-3, forcing overtime to decide the winner.
 El juego terminó en empate, con ambos equipos anotando 3-3, lo que obligó al tiempo extra para decidir al ganador.

-4. A horizontal beam used to prevent two other structural members from spreading apart or separating.
+4. a horizontal beam used to prevent two other structural members from spreading apart or separating.

 The engineer carefully inspected the tie connecting the two pillars of the bridge, ensuring that it was securely fastened to withstand heavy loads.
 El ingeniero inspeccionó con cuidado la tiesa que conectaba los dos pilares del puente, asegurándose de que estuviera bien atornillada para resistir cargas pesadas.

-5. A fastener that serves to join or connect.
+5. a fastener that serves to join or connect.

 The sailor used a tie to secure the rope to the buoy, ensuring it wouldn't drift away in the current.
 El marinero utilizó un lazo para asegurar el cabo al flotador, garantizando que no se alejaría con la corriente.

-6. The finish of a contest in which the score is tied and the winner is undecided.
+6. the finish of a contest in which the score is tied and the winner is undecided.

 The baseball game went into extra innings, but ultimately ended in a tie after 12 scoreless frames, forcing a rematch the following day.
 El partido de béisbol se prolongó en innings extras, pero finalmente terminó en empate después de 12 entradas sin anotación, lo que obligó a un replay al día siguiente.